-The MDTA Department of Information Technology is seeking to enter into a Fixed Price Contract for the one-time purchase of 245 Panasonic FZ-55 Laptops, Docking Stations and Warranties for use by Maryland Transportation Authority Police, Maryland Aviation Administration Police and Maryland State Police.
+The MDTA Department of Information Technology is seeking to enter into a Fixed Price Contract for the one-time purchase of 245 Panasonic FZ-55 Laptops, Docking Stations, and Warranties for use by Maryland Transportation Authority Police, Maryland Aviation Administration Police (MAA), and Maryland State Police (MSP) through Interagency Agreements.
 The total amount for this contract is \$1,028,244.60.